Description

 With an eloquent foreword by David Copperfield, Todd Karr’s Bibliography of Magic is the most comprehensive bibliography of magic books ever published.

-Compiled by award-winning conjuring historian Todd Karr, this amazing multi-volume 1762-page set features details of over 23,350 conjuring works from around the globe from 1584 to 2025.
+Compiled by award-winning conjuring historian Todd Karr, this amazing multi-volume 1762-page set features details of over 23,000 conjuring works from around the globe from 1584 to 2025.

 Whether you’re looking for information on all of Houdini’s written works, investigating a scarce antiquarian pamphlet on sleight-of-hand or a modern book on stage illusion, or conducting in-depth research on card magic or mentalism, you’ll likely find what you’re looking for in these volumes.

-This epic study of conjuring literature will hopefully soon become one of your favorite research tools to improve your techniques, to find wonderfully unexpected secrets to read about, and to explore the vast, subtle, and long-lived art of the magician.
+This epic study of conjuring literature will hopefully soon become one of your favorite research tools to improve your techniques, find wonderfully unexpected secrets to read about, and explore the vast, subtle, and long-lived art of the magician.

 The bibliography traces the lifetime output of every individual author and every magic publisher’s slate of releases, as well as exhaustively recorded variants and later editions to allow you to follow the whole publishing history of many important writings that have never before been fully documented.